OutSystems/docs-odc/src/eap/tutorial-1-create-web-app.md

 ## Next step

-After follow the steps above, go to [Task 3: Create a calendar app](tutorial-3-create-calendar.md) and follow the steps to complete the tutorial.
+After follow the steps above, go to [Task 2: Create a Library App](tutorial-2-create-library.md) and follow the steps to complete the tutorial.